sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Letting the sword hang loosely from their hand, they reached behind themselves with the other, and pulled out -- *they had your blade*.
 When did that happen?

 The scythe went away again, and the Vessel began to charge at you, holding Kris's sword in both hands.
 You launched your idle bullets at him before warping again, to the opposite side of the clearing.
-You could already tell you needed to stop using that - maybe it was because you had *just* learned to use that aspect of your magic, but it was using up more of your reserves than you expected.
+You could already tell you needed to stop using his warping magic - maybe it was because you had *just* learned to use that aspect of your magic, but it was using up more of your reserves than you expected.
 You flung more bullets in his direction in an attempt to slow him down...

 And then turned tail and fled through the dark forest, 'Kris' in hot pursuit.